Such as: a cold, flu, earache, sore throat, migraine, low-grade fever, mild-rash

 690 Main Street West Hamilton, ON

-Reopens March 24 with modified hours of 12:00pm – 7:00pm, 7 days a week
+Hours: 12:00pm – 7:00pm, 7 days a week

 Urgent Care – King Campus (St. Joseph’s Healthcare Hamilton)